 Take in the pink, blue, and purple hills of Artist’s Palette, or watch the water cascade through Darwin Falls.
 The diverse beauty of this incredible place would surprise anyone who heard the name of this national park and pictured a desolate wasteland.
 This area is anything but breathtaking.

-12. Study the History of Philadelphia, Pennsylvania
+12. Philadelphia, Pennsylvania

 With mild temperatures and gentle breezes, May is an optimal time to explore Philadelphia.
 If you’re a history buff, there are few places in the US more incredible to visit than Philly.
 From the Liberty Bell to Independence Hall, stepping foot in Philadelphia is like stepping back in time.